AY2425S2-CS2103T-T13-1/tp/docs/UserGuide.md

 ### Viewing Schedules: `view`

-Displays the sessions the personal trainer has with clients on that day or date.
+Displays the schedules the personal trainer has with clients on that day or date.

 Format: `view DAY/DATE`<br>
 DAY Format: `Monday` or `Mon`<br>